Dobby Gibson

 Dobby Gibson (born 1970) is an American poet.
 His first book of poetry, Polar, (Alice James Books, 2004) won the 2004 Beatrice Hawley Award and was a finalist for the 2006 Minnesota Book Award.
-He is also author of Skirmish (2009) It Becomes You (2013), and Little Glass Plane (2019), all published by Graywolf Press.
+He is also author of Skirmish (2009) It Becomes You (2013), and Little Glass Planet (2019), all published by Graywolf Press.

-Gibson's poetry has appeared in Ploughshares, Fence, Iowa Review, New England Review, American Poetry Review, Conduit, among others publications.
+Gibson's poetry has appeared in The New Yorker, The Paris Review, Ploughshares, Fence, Iowa Review, New England Review, American Poetry Review, Conduit, among others publications.
 He is the recipient of a poetry fellowship from the McKnight Foundation.
-Born in Minneapolis, Minnesota, he earned a B.A. from Connecticut College in 1993 and an M.F.A. from Indiana University in 1997.
+Born in Minneapolis, Minnesota, he earned a B.A. from Connecticut College in 1993 and an M.F.A. from Indiana University Bloomington in 1997.
 He lives in St. Paul, Minnesota.